Toyota C-HR review - Reliability and safety

 Other standard policy extensions include the three year paint warranty and 12-year anti perforation guarantee.

 If you’re a high mileage driver, then the C-HR’s relatively short service intervals of 10,000 miles are likely to be a little frustrating – many rivals will go twice as far between check-ups.
 However, Toyota Service Plans are available for customers to help spread the cost of scheduled maintenance.

 Every C-HR comes with a 15-year hybrid battery extended cover if you have a yearly Toyota Hybrid Electric Service.

 - 1Toyota C-HR review The compact Toyota C-HR crossover offers daring design, hybrid drive and decent handling

 - 2Engines, performance and driveSharp handling and a comfortable ride mean the C-HR is surprisingly good to drive

 - 3MPG, CO2 and Running CostsThe hybrid model looks good on paper, with strong claimed efficiency and low emissions

 - 4Interior, design and technologyBold exterior styling and upmarket interior help the C-HR shake off Toyota’s dowdy image

 - 5Practicality, comfort and boot spaceMore space than coupe styling would first suggest, but still not as practical as some of its conventional rivals

-- 6Reliability and Safety - currently readingToyota has strong reputation for building durable cars, while the brand’s Safety Sense kit adds extra peace of mind
+- 6Reliability and Safety - currently readingToyota has a strong reputation for building durable cars, while the brand’s Safety Sense kit adds extra peace of mind